MarcOrdan/Html5-Css3-Basics/README.md

 Hello.
-I'm making a frontend project for an imaginary company.
+I'm making a frontend project for an imaginary company of food delivery